mgs255/handel/ReadMe.md

 The additional arguments here will override the versions of any local image older than 1 day and instead use the version which matches the service version running in the test reference environment.
+This will end up constructing a docker-compose file with 6 services.

 If the compose file fragments have local volumes specified, those volumes can be initialised by extracting a zip file which is retrieved some a location